12 Community composition

 tse_sub <- agglomerateByVariable(tse, by = "rows", f = "Phylum_sub")

-# Visualizing the composition barplot, with samples order by "Bacteroidetes"
+# Visualizing the composition barplot, with samples ordered by "Bacteroidetes"

 plotAbundance(